purishd/Entra-id-proofing/README.md

 The intent of building this sloution is to show a way to leverage the low code approach to build a quicker Identity Proofing solution.
 This solution is currently a MVP that one can leverage, extend it and build something of their own.
 The documentation will evolve as we build more scenarios into it as we have more ideas waiting to be built into this solution.
 Few scenarios that we are looking to build further into this are:

-1. Share TAP(Temporary Access Pass) with end users post Identity Proofing.
+1. Share TAP with end users post Identity Proofing.
 2. Use the reverse flow to do Identity Proofing when helpdesk initiates a call to the end user.
 3. A few more as we learn.